Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 - **Reset Databank scroll**: Makes Databank entries always start at the top when opened instead of keeping the previous scroll position.
 - **Treaders can attack**: Fixes the Sea Treaders not being able to attack the player due to a `onSurface` check.
 - **No Cyclops pushing**: Stops Reaper Leviathans from just pushing the Cyclops instead of attacking it.
 (Better compatibility by not using bool Prefix.)
-- **Matching Bulbo Tree LOD**: Makes the Bulbo Tree LOD model match its high quality model.
+- **Matching Bulbo Tree LOD**: Disables the LOD system of `land_plant_middle_01` to hide the mismatched LOD texture.
+Might affect performance very slightly.
+- **Dynamic Creepvine light**: Updates the Creepvine seed light according to the amount of remaining seeds.
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.